980f/cortexm/newproject.md

 To be clear: you only need to edit CmakeLists.txt and often *progname*`/.ld`

 ---

+The linker creates a function equivalent to: `extern "C" do_nothing()` which you can put into tables of function pointers rather than putting nullptr and having to check for it.
+This is especially handy when the table size is not known for which you use a nullptr to indicate end of table.

+---
 Build tools:
 I use various IDE's.
 Obviously ones that support Cmake.